wilsonfrantine/kviewer/README.md

 ## How to use the package

 ### Installing
-You must first install the package with the following command:

 `remotes::install_github("wilsonfrantine/kviewer")`

 ### Running
-It is simple like this:
+Load the library:

 `library("kviewer")`

-Then:
+Then run:

 `results <- kview()`

-Pickup the one of the structure results files ("your_run_f").
+Select one of the structure results files ("your_run_f").

 If you wanna provide pop names for plotting: